olawalejarvis/dms/README.md

     - View `public` and `role` access level documents of other regular users.

 - An Admin User can:
-    - View all users `GET /users`
+    - View all users
-    - View all created documents `GET /documents`
+    - View all created documents
-    - Delete any user `DELETE /users/:id`
+    - Delete any user
-    - Update any user's record `PUT /users/:id`
+    - Update any user's record
-    - Create a new role `POST /roles`
+    - Create a new role
-    - View all created roles `GET /roles`
+    - View all created roles
-    - Search for any user `GET /users/:id`
+    - Search for any user

 **Documents**:
 Documents can be created and must have: